PaulC1337/Zomato-Sales-Analysis/README.md

 Visual/Example:

-![Annual Profit By Sub-Category Over Time ({https://public.tableau.com/app/profile/paul.john.cannarella.jr/viz/Principles_of_Dashboard_Design_17315988015200/ProfitByState?publish=yes})
+![Annual Profit By Sub-Category Over Time} (https://public.tableau.com/app/profile/paul.john.cannarella.jr/viz/Principles_of_Dashboard_Design_17315988015200/ProfitByState?publish=yes)

 Using a few SQL queries I was able to form tables, the link to those queries can be found below